 In the sumo circles of Japan, hemp is the holy fabric and the only cloth allowed to enter the ring.
 Hemp clothed the first settlers of North America and its planting was even ordered by the government because of its importance.

 Of course, the first real paper made by man occurred in China as well.
-The oldest fragments are (!!!must look up exact number) years old and it revolutionized the Middle Kingdom, allowing for the spread of bureaucracy and stable governance.
+The oldest fragments are 6,000 years old and it revolutionized the Middle Kingdom, allowing for the spread of bureaucracy and stable governance.
 The first printed book of all time was the Buddhist manuscript ‘The Diamond Sutra’ in the year 868.
 The important technology was a closely guarded secret but it’s said that at the Battle of Talas – where the Chinese lost to the Arabs – the capture of two paper makers brought the secret west and helped to ignite the Golden Age of Arabic Science.

 When papermaking reached Renaissance Europe, cities like Florence would forbid the export of hemp rags because of their importance for the production of paper.
 Gutenberg’s Bible, the first drafts of the Declaration of Independence by Thomas Jefferson and most of the famous books of the Renaissance were all written on hemp paper.